nsidc/usaon-vta-docs/glossary.md

 `Application` objects also include:
 * `Application Performance Criteria`: Text description of what the ideal performance of this data product looks like.

+  _NOTE_ We intend to do `current state` and `desired state` `analyses`.
+In a `desired state` `analysis` we would need a way to include `desired state` objects, for instance the USGS stream gage network if funding increased and there were X number of additional gages.
+This would allow us to trace the impact of changes on the entire network.
+Would we do this as another type of `version`, via specific `tags`, and/or through unique naming conventions.
+Related to the survey `type`.

 ## Rated Instance of an Object